 A good chemical management program will require implementation of the Workplace Hazardous Materials Information System (WHMIS).
 The WHMIS requirements in Ontario are identified in Regulation 860 made under the Occupational Health & Safety Act (OHSA).

-A WHMIS program consists of three basic elements: supplier & workplace labels, Material Safety Data Sheets (MSDS) and employee training.
+A WHMIS program consists of three basic elements: supplier & workplace labels, Material/Safety Safety Data Sheets (MSDS/SDS) and employee training.

 - If a chemical is poured off into an unlabeled container, you must place a workplace label to the container.
 A workplace label has to include the name of the chemical, a reference to the MSDS and Safe Handling information specific for the chemical.

 - Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS controlled product.
 The employer is responsible to ensure they are available to employees and are less than three years old.

 - WHMIS training is required for each employee within the FHS.
-The FHS Safety Office offers in class WHMIS training for the laboratory.
+WHMIS 2015 training is offered through the MOSAIC system.
+The course code is WHMS15.

 The Ministry of Labour administers the WHMIS Regulation and they offer a Guide to the WHMIS Legislation.